Laravel provides rich error-handling mechanisms but while working with APIs we need to get error responses into JSON data instead of error pages.

 }

 In both examples, we have bound the model to a method. which will use findOrFail() method on the User model.
-If data is found then both work properly.
+Both works properly if data is found.
 But if an error occurs then it will show a view to the user which is good for the web but it will not work for API.

 that error can be any type so let’s customize the error response for our application.
 Here, we will check request is coming from API or the web and return a response based on that condition.